🕵🏻♂️ Selecting accounts for ABM program

 4. Product need or challenge evidence + buying signals.

-Are there any facts that might tell us that the account might have a challenge our product solves?
+Are there facts that tell you the account might have a challenge your product solves?

-Define buying signals and product-need evidence criteria that you can collect through progressive profiling and account research.
+Define product-need evidence signals you can collect through progressive profiling and account research.

 Examples: